-A standard form of contract includes the most common legal terms and conditions you need to protect your rights in a business transaction such as jurisdiction, governing law etc. These common terms and conditions are popularly known as ‘boilerplate terms’.
+This guide provides the standard form of contract which include the most common legal terms and conditions you need to protect your rights in a business transaction.
+These common terms and conditions are popularly known as ‘boilerplate terms’.

 The boilerplate terms are a standard set of clauses that appear at the end of every contract.
 They can be modified to be in favour of one party over the other.

 If you have a standard form of contract including all the important boilerplate terms, then that can become your go-to document whenever you wish to enter in a contract with another party.
 It will expedite the contract negotiation process, protect your rights in every transaction and ensure there are no loopholes in the contract.

 The most important boilerplate terms in a contract are:

 The boilerplate terms are often overlooked because they are boring to read and complex to understand.
 It’s much easier to focus on the operative terms of the contract such as the scope of service, payment terms, late fee charges, responsibilities of both parties etc. However, it is important to review the boilerplate terms as they can have a significant impact on your business.

 Are you drafting a contract?
 Confused what to include in the contract?
 Or worrying if you're missing any important clause in your contract?
 Here is a list of all the important clause with a sample template that will ensure your contract/agreement is without any loopholes:

 An indemnity clause is an important provision in a contract because it transfers the risk of loss, damage or liability from one party to another party.
 It enables you to require the other party to pay for the damages suffered by a third party.
 Therefore, when negotiating a contract, you must understand who is responsible for the loss or damage suffered by a third party?
 For instance, who will bear the damages in case of third party claims for IP infringement?

 Indemnity is one of the most negotiated provisions in business contracts.
 The clause must outline: